Does Kratom Interact With Zolpidem (Ambien)?

 Yellow vein strains are milder than the average green-vein kratom strain, making them an excellent choice for first-time users.

-Kratom and zolpidem (Ambien) are metabolic competitors, and their mixture can lead to an increased rate of negative side effects.
+Kratom and zolpidem (Ambien) are metabolic competitors, and mixing them can lead to an increased rate of adverse side effects.

 If you believe you need to use this combination for medical reasons, consult your physician beforehand.